rfielding/concurrent/README.md

 Measuring service times directly is hard.
 Simply simiulating a system and instrumenting the simulation, or measuring a real system are useful approaches to extracting insights.

-If instead you can simply supply task measurements, in a similar fashion to Spans (Prometheus counter and gauge), it is possible to get visualizations and measurements from the data.
+If instead, you can simply supply task measurements, in a similar fashion to Spans (Prometheus counter and gauge), it is possible to get visualizations and measurements from the data.
 One of the more interesting measurements is the Universal Scaling Law.